 No. You can't search the top organizational unit.
-Select a child organizational unit or individual users.
-You can search Drive for up to 5,000 users total (as individual users or members of organizational units).
+Select a child organizational unit or individual accounts.
+You can search Drive for up to 5,000 accounts total (as individual accounts or members of organizational units).

 - Create a new matter or click on an existing matter.

 - Click Search in the left pane, and then click Drive as the type of data to search.

 - All data—Search all data in your organization.

 - Held data—Search all data on hold for the matter.